GoogleCloudPlatform/plspm-python/README.md

 **plspm** is a Python 3 package dedicated to Partial Least Squares Path Modeling (PLS-PM) analysis.
 It is a port of the R package [plspm](https://github.com/gastonstat/plspm).

+PLSPM (partial least squares path modeling) is a correlation-based structural equation modeling (SEM) algorithm.
+It allows for estimation of complex cause-effect or prediction models using latent/manifest variables.

+PLSPM may be preferred to other SEM methods for several reasons: it is a method that is appropriate for exploratory research, can be used with small-to-medium sample sizes (as well as large data sets), and does not require assumptions of multivariate normality.
+(See Hulland, J. (1999).
+Use of partial least squares (PLS) in strategic management research: a review of four recent studies.
+Strategic management journal, 20(2), 195-204.)
+In contrast to covariance-based SEM (CBSEM), goodness of fit is less important, because the purpose of the algorithm is to optimize for prediction of the dependent variable vs. fit of data to a predetermined model.
+(See "goodness of fit" vs "goodness of model" in Chin, W. W. (2010).
+How to write up and report PLS analyses.
+In Handbook of partial least squares (pp. 655-690).
+Springer, Berlin, Heidelberg.)

 This library will calculate using modes A (for reflective relationships) and B (for formative relationships) with metric and non-metric numerical data using centroid, factorial, and path schemes.
 Bootstrap validation is available, and reliability measures are also calculated using the same methods as the original R library.

 ## Installation